alxtrnr/alxscrpr/README.md

 **Demo**

 If using Linux you're in luck!
 Linux has a builtin terminal command called script.
-Save the `dist/script_log` and `dist/scriptfile` included in this repo to a local directory/folder.
+Save the `dist/script_log` and `dist/scriptfile` in this repo to a local directory/folder.
 Open that directory in your terminal and type:
 ```bash
 scriptreplay --timing=script_log scriptfile
 ```
 Your terminal will the playback a session recorded with script to go through the functionality of this CLI.
-Watch to the end or just close the terminal whe you have had enough!
+Watch to the end or just close the terminal when you have had enough!